All Episodes

 Conway Twitty had one called That's My Job, which is one of the greatest songs ever.

-I'm gonna sing that.
+I'm going to sing that.

 Incredible, what you sent me.

-Yeah, people our audience is amazing.
+Yeah, people, our audience is amazing.

 Well, I'm not in the basement, but I am in the house.

-I I wrote a song about my grandfather in World War II called The Man.
+I wrote a song about my grandfather in World War II called The Man.

-You know, I I'm a singer, I'm a songwriter, I do all kinds of stuff, but to me, the most important title I have is dad.
+But to me, the most important title I have is dad.

-Somebody calls me that, you know, somebody's looking to me to be a great one.
+You know, somebody's looking to me to be a great one.

-So I I've spent a lot of time and energy doing the best I can at that job, and I know we've got millions of guys just like that around the country.
+So I've spent a lot of time and energy doing the best I can at that job.

 All right, stay right there.

-Most of them died in the 1730 on the 8th November, the angels were crying as it carried his brothers away.
+On the 8th of November, the angels were crying as they carried his brother away.

-All right, 8th of November, one of my favorite songs, John Rich is with us, big and rich, and he's gonna be doing a Facebook live uh special dad's edition.
+John Rich is with us, Big and Rich, and he's going to be doing a Facebook Live special dad's edition.

-Uh also you got a show on Fox Nation.
+Also, you've got a show on Fox Nation.

 I want to give you a chance to tell us about it.